Who's Behind Listverse?

 If a Mormon has a problem with any of these rules, he’s welcome to his opinion—as long as he keeps it to himself.
 A Mormon who writes articles or makes public statements against the church can get in a lot of trouble, and the church is ready to stop them.

 The church has a committee called “The Strengthening Church Members Committee,” which is sort of like a Mormon version of the NSA.
-They spend all their time reviewing and keeping files on every member of the church—especially about everything the members write.
+They spend all their time reviewing and keeping files on every church member – especially about everything the members write.

-If a member is caught criticizing the leadership, the committee notifies their bishop, who is required to confront the person about it.
+If a member is caught criticizing the leadership, the committee notifies their bishop, who must confront the person about it.
 They sit down and try to get the member to stay in line—or else.
 If a member doesn’t comply, they can pay for it in more ways than just being excommunicated.
 Allegedly, people have lost their jobs for speaking out against the church.

 1 Lying Is Okay

 Mormons can’t do much, really—except lie.
-They share the Ten Commandments with Christians, Muslims, and Jews, but that commandment about not giving false testimony doesn’t really hold the same ground in Mormonism that it does in the other religions.
+They share the Ten Commandments with Christians, Muslims, and Jews.
+Still, that commandment about not giving false testimony doesn’t really hold the same ground in Mormonism that it does in the other religions.

 At least one Mormon has claimed that Mormons are raised “with the idea that it’s okay to lie if it’s for a higher cause.”
 Not every Mormon agrees with this statement, but it may hold a grain of truth.
 Apparently, throughout the history of the church, it has been okay to lie to outsiders if it protects the church.